Introductory slide .ppt | Introductory slide .jpg

 In addition to his work at Anemurium, Russell is also known for his research and teaching in the fields of Roman and early Byzantine art and archaeology, Greek and Latin epigraphy, Roman Palestine, the Roman army, and early Christianity.

 The James and Jenny Russell Lecture will be given annually on a topic of archaeological interest.
-The inaugural Russell Lecture will be given at the Vancouver, British Columbia, Society, but thereafter, the location of the lecture will change from year to year, and all of the AIA’s local Societies will be eligible to host the lecture.
+The inaugural Russell Lecture was given at the Vancouver, British Columbia, Society, but thereafter, the location of the lecture changes from year to year, and all of the AIA’s Local Societies are be eligible to host the lecture.

 The James and Jenny Russell Lecture was generously funded by an anonymous donor.